What happens when you want to pursue grant funding, but you don't have the time or the skills to write grants?

 For many funders, the budget, not the proposal's narrative, is the tipping point in deciding whether to fund a proposal.
 A grant writer may have little control over the budget's development or presentation.
 Additionally, a grant writer cannot control or predict the behavior of the competition.
 A competitor organization may submit a similar proposal with a smaller budget and receive the award as a result.

 It's possible the applicant may have some numbers to share in answer these questions.
-Regardless, the applicant probably will not be able to provide supporting documentation in the form of a spreadsheet listing every proposal she has ever worked on, which foundation it was submitted to, and the outcome.
+Regardless, the applicant probably will not be able to provide supporting documentation in the form of a spreadsheet listing every proposal she has ever worked on, which foundation it was submitted to, and the proposal’s outcome (i.e., funded or not funded).

 What is an alternative question that might get you closer to what you need to know?
 The question "What is your success rate" tries to get at the question "How good are you?"
 For the reasons outlined above, it doesn't do a good job.
 Instead of asking about success rate, a way to find out whether the applicant has the experience and qualifications you seek is to ask questions such as: